Communications Assistant, Strategic Communications

 We absolutely had to take advantage of this sunny day.
 We went back to the car to leave our backpacks, and then went off skiing for the entire afternoon.
 We were the first people to ski in the freshly set tracks on the trails.
 The Philippe Lake sector provides access to many trails in the network, including trail 50, 51, 54 and 55.
 These are easy trails despite the climbs and descents.
 The best way to end a beautiful day!

 I never thought that I would be the type to enjoy the experience of winter camping.
 The types of accommodation that are offered in Gatineau Park make the experience easy and very pleasant.
 I’m happy to have changed my opinion about camping and winter.
-In our part of the country, it is cold and snowy for close to six months of the year.
+In our part of the country, it is cold and snowy for close to five months of the year.
 Best to take advantage of that!
 I strongly encourage you go and play outside.

 How about you?
 Will you get out and try winter camping in Gatineau Park?